MakersAsylumIndia/M19O2/README.md

 ## Engineering

 - [Labview testbench](engineering/software/M19-oxygen-concentrator-testbench) is a testbench executable developed by [Fracktal Works](https://github.com/FracktalWorks), useful for tuning the performance of your concentrator prototypes.
-- [Computer-aided Design/Engineering](engineering/cad-cae) for design, version control and simulation data related to the OxiKit and its iterations.
+- [Computer-aided Design/Engineering](engineering/cad-cae) for design, version control and simulation data related to the M19O2 and its iterations.
 Committed to open-source and open-innovation.
 - [Electronics](engineering/electronics) for all things electronics, including comprehensive design and development data of DIY [Oxygen Analyzers](engineering/electronics/oxygen_analysers) and other [subprojects](engineering/electronics/subprojects).

 ## How to use this repo